ianliu-johnston/FourNights/README.md

 # FourNights: C implementation
 A program to encrypt all files with certain file extensions in a target directory.
 Creates a custom key, and sends that key over a socket to a remote server, which sends the key back when properly authenticated.
-Can be used for good OR evil.
-Please don't use it for evil.
 I am not responsible for how this software is used.

-Additionally, some anti-debugging and obfuscation features have been added for extra authenticity.

 ## Specifications
 <h5>Development Environment</h5>